-Caregivers kept memory boxes and facilitated written communication between children and their birth family.
-Children's sense of their life story was not always readily available, and they would benefit from the provider identifying a person to lead this essential work.
+Caregivers kept memory boxes and facilitated written communication between young people and their birth family.
+Young people's sense of their life story was not always readily available, and they would benefit from the provider identifying a person to lead this essential work from an early age.
 Progressing life story work will form an area for improvement (2).

 Although there was an organisation wide commitment to 'The Promise,' this needs to be promoted further within the service and evident in practice guidance and documentation.
-A focus on integrated practice with other children's services has recently been introduced, clarifying roles and responsibilities with greater emphasis on multi-agency working.
-A collaborative and integrated approach where professional skills are recognised and valued can contribute to holistic family support, which will improve outcomes for children and young people.
+A focus on integrated practice with other services has recently been introduced, clarifying roles and responsibilities with greater emphasis on multi-agency working.
+A collaborative and integrated approach where professional skills are recognised and valued can contribute to holistic family support, which will improve outcomes for young people.